-BPC section 26061.5 requires the Department to allow cultivation licensees to make certain changes, including making a one-time change to a cultivation license's date of renewal.
-Accordingly, the Department proposes adopting section 15020.3 to establish the process for a commercial cannabis business licensee to request such changes.
+BPC section 26061.5 required the Department to allow cultivation licensees to make certain changes, including making a one-time change to a cultivation license's date of renewal.
+Accordingly, the Department proposes readopting the added section 15020.3, which establishes the process for a commercial cannabis business licensee to request such changes.

-Proposed subsection (a) provides that cultivation licensees may modify a cultivation license's date of renewal.
+The Department proposes readoption of subsection (a), which provides that cultivation licensees may modify a cultivation license's date of renewal.
 This subsection is necessary for clarity and is a restatement of BPC section 26061.5, subdivision (d) regarding cultivation licensees' ability to modify their date of renewal.

-Proposed subsection (b) defines the term "Modified License Term" as a period of time that falls between submission of a cultivation licensee's request to modify a license date of renewal and the requested modified renewal date.
+The Department proposes readoption of subsection (b), which defines the term "Modified License Term" as a period of time that falls between submission of a cultivation licensee's request to modify a license date of renewal and the requested modified renewal date.
 The Department determined that this definition is necessary for clarity, to distinguish the licensure term that results from the Department's processing of the modified license renewal date, in a short and succinct manner.

-Proposed subsection (c) defines the term "Original Renewal Date" as the scheduled date of renewal indicated on the cultivation license, prior to any renewal date modification pursuant to this section.
+The Department proposes readoption of subsection (c), which defines the term "Original Renewal Date" as the scheduled date of renewal indicated on the cultivation license, prior to any renewal date modification pursuant to this section.
 The Department determined that this definition is necessary for clarity to distinguish the modified renewal date from the scheduled date of renewal originally indicated on the cultivation license in a short and succinct manner.

-Proposed subsection (d) defines the term "Prorated Daily License Fee" as the prorated license fee for one calendar day, which shall be calculated by dividing the applicable annual license fee by 365.
+The Department proposes readoption of subsection (d), which defines the term "Prorated Daily License Fee" as the prorated license fee for one calendar day, which shall be calculated by dividing the applicable annual license fee by 365.
 The subsection further provides that the applicable annual license fee shall be the license fee required by section 15014, section 15014.2, or section 15020.1(d)(2).
 To ensure that cultivation licensees are remitting the appropriate fees for the appropriate license terms, the Department determined it was necessary for administrative ease and clarity to provide instructions on how to calculate prorated daily license fees.
 These instructions will not only aid stakeholders in determining the appropriate fees for their license, but Department staff in implementing the provisions of this section.
 This term also enables the Department to refer to these calculations within the regulations, in a short and succinct manner.

-Proposed subsection (e) informs cultivation licensees about what information they shall submit to modify their renewal date, and is necessary to inform cultivation licensees about the information that is required to accompany such requests.
-Specifically, proposed subsection (e) provides that in order to modify the renewal date of a cultivation license, the licensee shall submit to the Department a request through the

-Department's online licensing system or by submitting a modified renewal date form via electronic mail to the Department at a specific email address.
+The Department proposes readoption of subsection (e), which informs cultivation licensees about what information they shall submit to modify their renewal date, and is necessary to inform cultivation licensees about the information that is required to accompany such requests.
+Specifically, proposed subsection (e) provides that in order to modify the renewal date of a cultivation license, the licensee shall submit to the Department a request through the Department's online licensing system or by submitting a modified renewal date form via electronic mail to the Department at a specific email address.
 The Department determined it was necessary to provide clarity regarding how cultivation licensees may submit requests to modify a renewal date.
 Similar to other licensee submittals processed by the Department, the Department will consider requests that are submitted via the Department's online licensing system or via form.
 Proposed subsection (e) further identifies the specific information that shall be provided by a cultivation licensee requesting to modify their renewal date.